bvetsa/AgentForge/SPEC.md

 Instead of one general assistant attempting to perform the entire development process, AgentForge separates the process into specialized roles such as planning, frontend design, backend design, testing, security review, debugging, documentation, and DevOps.

-## MVP Goal
+## Current Scope

-The MVP is a CLI tool that loads YAML-defined agents and workflows, runs agents sequentially using a mock LLM client, passes structured shared state between agents, and stores run artifacts for inspection.

-The MVP is designed to prove the core workflow engine before adding real LLMs, code modification, dashboards, SDK usage, or Dockerized deployment.
+Phase 1 implemented the YAML-driven workflow runner.

+Phase 2 implemented a read-only project inspection tool system.
+The runner can now gather deterministic project context for agents from controlled filesystem tools before calling the mock LLM client.

+The current scope is still intentionally limited.
+AgentForge does not modify source files, generate patches, execute tests as an agent tool, integrate real LLM APIs, provide a dashboard, or let agents dynamically decide which tools to call.

-## MVP User Story
+## User Story

 As a developer, I can run: